 - Backup your critical data every day.
 WannaCry and other ransom malwares have been a popular news topic over the past year.
 However, ransomware is nothing new.
 The first ransomware attack occurred in 1989 when cybercriminals used floppy disks to infect hospital computers and encrypt files with a Trojan The sophistication of these attacks has greatly increased since then.
 It’s essential that you consistently back up your files, and test these backups, so you can restore data if you’re hit with ransomware.
 While there are many solutions for backups, an off-site, automatic backup data service is one of the most reliable options.

 - Encrypt your sensitive data.Encryption seems an obvious method to thwart hackers.
 However, less than half of all companies have a comprehensive encryption plan in place.
-While some do encrypt the personal and financial information of their customers, (due in part to compliance laws) they are less likely to adhere to the same high standards when it comes to their own employees.
+While some do encrypt the personal and financial information of their clients, (due in part to compliance laws) they are less likely to adhere to the same high standards when it comes to their own employees.
 Many HR records aren’t encrypted.
 These companies also fail to encrypt documents and data stored in the cloud.
 This unencrypted data is tempting to hackers.

 - Use a segmented network.
 Almost everyone knows that when they go online, they need some protection against malicious attacks.
 While many feel safe with anti-virus software and a firewall, there are better defenses.
 A strong defense that’s gaining popularity is network segmentation.
 This involves splitting one network into several self-contained ones.
 IT experts do this through the use multiple firewalls that are built within the network itself.
 There are a number of advantages to doing this—The biggest being the ability to limit the spread of a local network failure.
 Another is improved IT performance.